phnx/sat-commit-framework/README.md

-# Automated Pipeline for Large-Scale Experiment of Static Analysis Tools (SATs) on Code Commits
+# An Extensible Automated Benchmarking Framework for Static Analyis Tool Evaluation Using Open-Source Code Commits

 ## Overview
-This automated pipeline is developed for facilitating the large-scale experiments of C/C++ Static Analysis Tools on the target set of open-source code commits (i.e., GitHub commits).
+This automated framework is developed for facilitating the large-scale experiments of C/C++ Static Analysis Tools on the target set of open-source code commits (i.e., GitHub commits).
-The pipeline consists of two major parts: the central database and the runners.
-Each runner is responsible for running a experiment trial i.e., executing a selected SAT on a set of target commits and storing the warnings or reports in a folder on host machine.
+The framework consists of two major parts: the central database and the runners.
+Each runner is responsible for running a experiment trial in the pipeline i.e., executing a selected SAT on a set of target commits and storing the warnings or reports in a folder on host machine.
 The central database collects the execution results (i.e., succcess, failed, checkedout_failed, or timeout) and start-end timestamps of each commit from each trial.

 In the current version, five widely-used C/C++ SATs i.e., CodeChecker, CodeQL, Cppcheck, Flawfinder, and Infer are integrated.
-Users can freely added the new SATs of choice or modify the existing pipeline components by following the instructions in [this section](#pipeline-customization).
-Technically, this pipeline should also support SATs and target commits of other programming languages (including the commits hosted on other platforms) as long as the commit is accessible via a certain URL and the SATs can run on command-line.
+Users can freely added the new SATs of choice or modify the existing framework components by following the instructions in [this section](#framework-customization).
+Technically, this framework should also support SATs and target commits of other programming languages (including the commits hosted on other platforms) as long as the commit is accessible via a certain URL and the SATs can run on command-line.
 However, it has neither been implemented nor tested.
-Users are encouraged to visit the known limitations which are listed in [this section](#limitations) prior to using  the pipeline.
+Users are encouraged to visit the known limitations which are listed in [this section](#limitations) prior to using  the framework.

-With this pipeline, user can conduct various SAT experiment trials on a set of target commits and gather the results for further analyses such as the effectiveness of SATs to detect security issues in the early development process.
-All elements of the pipeline operate in the Docker environment for portability and scalability.
+With this framework, user can conduct various SAT experiment trials on a set of target commits and gather the results for further analyses such as the effectiveness of SATs to detect security issues in the early development process.
+All elements of the framework operate in the Docker environment for portability and scalability.
 To modify the runner's resources such as allocated memory or CPU cores, see [this section](#configure-runner-resource).
 To run a trial, user must prepare the list of target commits as described in [this section](#prepare-target-commits-for-sat-trial).
 Then start the trial following the instructions in [this section](#start-a-trial).

 ## Future Work
-We aim to develop this pipeline into a complete end-to-end SAT benchmark for evaluating the performance of *SAT-under-test* on the target commits that contain certain issues.
+We aim to develop this framework into a complete end-to-end SAT benchmark for evaluating the performance of *SAT-under-test* on the target commits that contain certain issues.
 To do so, we are working toward accomplishing the following tasks.
 - Define a standard format for test oracle of the target commits i.e., a) buggy files, buggy functions, or buggy lines in target commits and b) expected issue types such as CWE number
 - Implement an analysis extension to systematically analyze and compare the SAT performance from multople trials i.e., detection effectiveness and computation time
 - Implement a reporting module that automatically translates and visualizes the analysis results

-## Pipeline Workflow
+## Framework Workflow
 ```plaintext
 Build Central Database Image
 Build Runner Image (Manage Target Commit Dependencies)